-The objective of this part of the Policy is to assist ratepayers experiencing extreme financial circumstances that affect their ability to pay rates.
+The objective of this policy is to assist ratepayers experiencing extreme financial circumstances that affect their ability to pay rates.

-Only rating units used solely for residential purposes will be eligible for consideration for rates postponement for extreme financial circumstances.
+Only rating units used solely for residential purposes will be eligible for consideration for rates postponement for extreme financial

-Only the person entered as the ratepayer, or their authorised agent, may make an application for rates postponement The ratepayer must be the current owner of the rating unit and have owned for not less than five years.
-The person entered on the Council's rating information database as the ratepayer must not own any other rating units or investment properties (whether in the District or in another district).
-The ratepayer (or authorised agent) must make an application to the Council on the prescribed form (copies can be obtained from the Council Offices).
-The Council will consider, on a case by case basis, all applications received that meet the criteria described in the first two paragraphs under this section.
-The Council will delegate authority to approve applications for rates postponement to Council Officers.
+Only the person recorded as the ratepayer, or their authorised agent, may make an application for rates postponement.
+The ratepayer must be the current owner of the rating unit and have owned it for not less than five years.
+The person entered on the Council's rating information database as the ratepayer must not own any other rating units or investment properties in the District or in another district.

+The ratepayer or their authorised agent must make an application to the Council on the prescribed form, which can be downloaded from the Council's website or obtained from any LibraryPlus or the Häwera administration building.
+Council officers have delegated authority to consider and approve applications that meet the criteria described in paragraphs 1 and 2 above.

 When considering whether extreme financial circumstances exist, all of the ratepayer's personal circumstances will be relevant including age, physical or mental disability, injury, illness and family circumstances.

-Before approving an application, the Council must be satisfied that the ratepayer is unlikely to have sufficient funds left over, after the payment of rates, for normal health care, proper provision for maintenance of their home and chattels to an adequate standard as well as providing for normal day to day living expenses.
-Where the Council decides to postpone rates the ratepayer must first make acceptable arrangements for payment of future rates, for example by setting up a system for regular payments.
+Before approving an application, Council officers must be satisfied that the ratepayer is unlikely to have sufficient funds left over, after the payment of rates, for normal health care, proper provision for maintenance of their home and chattels to an adequate standard as well as normal day to day living expenses.
+When a decision to postpone rates is made, the ratepayer must first make acceptable arrangements for payment of future rates, for example by setting up a system for regular payments.